 Turkey Creek Sanctuary located at 1518 Port Malabar Boulevard in Palm Bay.
 Butterfly Cassia, Cork Stem Passion Flower and Sand Pine a number of native plants in the Butterfly Garden.
 Bird Watchers can enjoy the Great Florida Birding Trail.
 Walk or jog on the 1.5-mile jogging trail.

 The nature center named after Margaret Hames an environmentalist who was instrumental in saving several exceptional areas that became parks.
 Marine shells, Fiber Tempered Pottery Shards, Native American Pottery and Artifacts exhibited.
 The first examples of pottery was over four thousand years ago.
 Crystals from Florida, coquina, clams and fossils displayed.
 Pen and ink drawings of reptiles including a Gila monster and a six-lined racerunner.

 Individuals donated the animals mounted in the Nature Center.
 Books on the table illustrate the many birds, butterflies and reptiles.
 More than 180 species of butterflies exist in Florida.
 Zebra Longwing is Florida’s state butterfly.

 Take a brochure as you walk on the boardwalk a 1.8-mile self-guided tour.
 People’s names carved on the wooden planks.
-Relax in the Gazebo or have a picnic.
-The sanctuary and nature center are free and the hours of operation are on the website.
+Relax in the gazebo or have a picnic.
+Free entrance to the sanctuary and nature center; hours of operation on the website.